TSAsmilex/Azure-AZ900/Recopilacion preguntas Azure.md

     b) No

+    __*Anotacion:__ Azure Cloud Shell is a browser-based shell allowing for the management and development of Azure resources.
+The Cloud Shell offers a browser-accessible, pre-configured shell experience for managing Azure resources.
+Being browser-based, Azure Cloud Shell can be run on a browser from a tablet that runs the Android operating system.

 15. Tradewind Traders has recently migrated some of its data and resources to Azure cloud services.
 Management wants to allow HTTP access from the internet to a specific virtual machine.
 You configure a Network Security Group.
 Does this meet the goal?

     __a) Yes__